 Brandon Rosenthal recruits volleyball players to be a part of a legacy, not just a program.

-As Rosenthal enters his 11th season as the head coach of the Lipscomb Lady Bisons he wants to leave a legacy that will not soon be forgotten.
+As Rosenthal enters his 15th season as the head coach of the Lipscomb volleyball team he wants to leave a legacy that will not soon be forgotten.
 In other words, he’s not going anywhere anytime soon.

 Rosenthal isn’t sitting on his laurels either.
 And he has more than his share.
-He has led the Lady Bisons to:
+He has led the program to:

 “We still have more work to do,” Rosenthal said.
 “If there is a challenge I am really attaching my name to it is the idea that I want to take this program to the `Sweet 16’ and beyond.

-The 2012 season ended in disappointment when the Lady Bisons fell 3-1 to ETSU in the semifinals of the Atlantic Sun Tournament ending a string of three straight A-Sun Tournament Champions and three consecutive bids to the NCAA Tournament, The Lady Bisons were 18-12 overall, 15-3 in the A-Sun.
+The 2012 season also ended in disappointment when Lipscomb lost 3-1 to ETSU in the semifinals of the Atlantic Sun Tournament ending a string of three straight A-Sun Tournament Champions and three consecutive bids to the NCAA Tournament, The Lady Bisons were 18-12 overall, 15-3 in the A-Sun.

-LU was sent west for the first time to take on the Texas A&M Aggies in College Station, Texas.
+Lipscomb was sent west for the first time to take on the Texas A & M Aggies in College Station, Texas.
 The match proved to be a slugfest with the Aggies taking the first two games before Lipscomb rallied in the third.
 Texas A&M eventually pulled away late in the fourth set but the match was extremely close to going the Lipscomb’s way.
 The Lipscomb volleyball team finished 20-11 overall, 11-2 in the A-Sun, a second place finish.

 There were a number of firsts in 2010 for Rosenthal’s club as Lipscomb repeated its successes of the 2009 campaign and made it back-to-back A-Sun regular season and conference championships for the first time in school history.

-The Lady Bisons continued their A-Sun winning streak of 37 matches, that dates back to the 2009 season, with a perfect 12-0 finish in league play in 2010.
+They continued their A-Sun winning streak of 37 matches that dated back to the 2009 season, with a perfect 12-0 finish in league play in 2010.

 Lipscomb then made a herculean comeback in the A-Sun tournament championship game to rally from a 2-0 deficit to down East Tennessee State and advance to face Ohio State in the NCAA Tournament in Columbus, Ohio.